A still life from the Dutch Golden Age

 Bayerische Staatsgemäldesammlungen

-In 2008 the painting by Kalf was restituted to the painter’s grandson, Peter Block.
+In 2008 the painting by Kalf is restituted to the painter’s grandson, Peter Block.

 Report by rbb about Josef Block